i thought, i knew what i had to do.

 The fact that Little comes with a dose of good-hearted humor is a bonus, and in a time of disheartening events around the world, I guess most of right-wing, liberal voters would like to light up the world with one thing they know best: entertaining.

-: Little Miss Sunshine
+Will win: Little Miss Sunshine

 Should win: Letters from Iwo Jima (hasn't it been some time that we see a war film winning Best Picture?
 The last time a war drama won Best Picture was, believe it or not, "Platoon" in 1986!)